FRACTIONAL CGO ENGAGEMENTS AND SENIOR FULL-TIME SEATS, CONSIDERED SELECTIVELY

 HOW TO BEGIN

 Where you are.
-What's stuck.
+What is stuck.
 The three-month picture you want.
 That is the brief.
+Five business days to reply.

 Intake call, if there is a fit.
 Paid diagnostic, if the call lands.
 Yes, no, or what's missing.